cpldcpu/SimPad/Hardware/Readme.md

 # Hardware

 The experimental programmer hardware is based on an Arduino Nano with a ATMega168PA.
-This represents an absolute minimum in hardware necessary and is not representative of a production worthy programmer.

 The lines of the programming interface of the MCU are directly connected to GPIOs as shown below.
 Also VDD is controlled by a GPIO.
 Maximum load on VDD is 20mA according to the PMS150C datasheet, which can be easily sourced from the ATMega.
 Vpp is generated with a simple boost converter.

+This is a minimal implementation and is not representative of a production worthy programmer.

 	     6-wire    5-wire
 	PWM = VPP     = ICVPP